Transfer Services

 - Visit two or three schools - Attend an open house or schedule a visit.

-- Apply for financial aid - Begin the financial aid process by completing a FAFSA (Free Application for Federal Student Aid).
+- Apply for financial aid – Start by completing a FAFSA (Free Application for Federal Student Aid).

 - File your KCC graduation petition - Schedule an appointment with your KCC academic advisor the semester prior to transfer.